 As a former federal prosecutor and business litigator and now a full time mediator, arbitrator, and special master, Mr. Lichter has substantial experience in a wide range of business litigation, including (in addition to those areas listed below) class actions, breach of contract, non-compete agreements, trade secrets, legal professional liability, tortious interference, franchises, distributorships, dealer termination, antitrust, civil rights, FLSA, False Claims Act, RICO, ADA, RESPA, TILA, TCPA, FDCPA, FCRA, FDUTPA, Title VII, fraudulent transfers, preference and/or claw back actions, LLC and partnership disputes, computer related disputes, injunctions, temporary restraining orders, and a variety of common law business torts.

-The parties appearing before Mr. Lichter at arbitration or in mediation have included a wide variety of individuals, class representatives and institutions, including, but not limited to, developers, banks, mortgage lenders, realtors, contractors, broker dealers, financial planners, software companies, recording artists, record labels, professional athletes, insurance companies, automobile dealerships, major oil companies, engineering firms, law firms, CPA firms, medical practices, international exporters and importers, pharmaceutical companies, aviation concerns, hospitals, physicians, teacher’s unions, produce companies, tobacco companies, hotels, religious institutions, international retailers, appraisers, an Indian tribe and the SEC, FTC, CFTC, U.S. Department of Justice, U.S. Department of Agriculture, U.S. Dept. of Labor, the Federal Bureau of Prisons, the State of Florida and many cities and counties.
+The parties appearing before Mr. Lichter at arbitration or in mediation have included a wide variety of individuals, class representatives and institutions, including, but not limited to, developers, banks, mortgage lenders, realtors, contractors, broker dealers, financial planners, software companies, recording artists, record labels, professional athletes, insurance companies, automobile manufacturers and dealerships, major oil companies, engineering firms, law firms, CPA firms, medical practices, international exporters and importers, pharmaceutical companies, aviation concerns, hospitals, physicians, teacher’s unions, produce companies, tobacco companies, hotels, religious institutions, international retailers, appraisers, an Indian tribe and the SEC, FTC, CFTC, U.S. Department of Justice, U.S. Department of Agriculture, U.S. Dept. of Labor, the Federal Bureau of Prisons, the State of Florida and many cities and counties.